IgorOksentyuk/animated_landing/README.md

-**This is an animated landing page with a slider and various blocks with different types of animation.**
+**This is a landing page with a slider and various blocks with different types of animation.**
 ---

 _Made with plain:_